Piorek99/tplink-status-api/README.md

 ## Requirements

-- TP-Link Easy Smart switch with web interface accessible, in my case TL-SG108PE with 4 POE ports.
+- TP-Link Easy Smart switch with web interface accessible, in my case TL-SG108PE 8 port with 4 POE ports.
+Feel free to test it with other switches, as I do not have access to this option for now.

 ## Configuration